kk-github2/kk-Task-2/README.md

 **Download my test folder firstly**
 1. Navigate to my Git repo https://github.com/kk-github2/kk-petcircle-Task-2.git
 2. Click on Code dropdown and download my entire test collection > save on your local folder
+3. The folder will be downloaded as a zip file.
+Extract the folder from this and save it

 **Set Up Postman (on your local)**
 1. Install Postman and double click to open